A Biblical Look at Marriage, Divorce and Remarriage

 DIVORCE

 It is my firmly held belief that divorce was never intended to be part of God’s design and is always costly to the divorcing parties, connected children and society.
 While God hates divorce, He does not hate divorcees.
 Divorce is not the unforgivable sin, but it is a result of sin and hardness of heart.
 Divorce is never God’s best, and anyone who loves God and knows of His goodness would never consider it without broad input from community and spiritual counsel.
-Even when divorce is necessary to protect individuals from danger/abuse, it is to be done as an expression of love and in hopes of producing repentance in the guilty party that leads to healing and reconciliation.
+Even when divorce is necessary to protect individuals from danger or abuse, it is to be done as an expression of love and in hopes of producing repentance in the guilty party that leads to healing and reconciliation.
 Even in these extreme cases, divorce is never to be considered as the end to a relationship, but only a severe mercy that will ultimately lead to less sin and eventual restoration of the relationship.

 Whenever discussing possible situations that might allow for divorce, it is imperative that serious believers continually reiterate their desire and deep conviction that the hopeful resolution to all marital strife is reconciliation (restoring a marriage, of course, depends on two tender hearts).
 In other words, just as I never encourage anyone to rush into marriage, I likewise never encourage anyone to rush out of marriage.
 Forgiveness and reconciliation are clearly near to the heart of Jesus’ life and message.
 That said, after many years of extensive study, thought, prayer, dialogue and debate, I understand that God’s best for this body of believers is to handle the difficult topic of divorce (and subsequently remarriage) as follows: